-If you've come looking for water and a little more of a challenge, then take up the Cabin Creek Trail, a 2-mile loop, just west of the Massie Gap hub.
+If you've come looking for water and a little more of a challenge, then hike the Cabin Creek Trail, a 2-mile loop, just west of Grayson Highlands State Park's Massie Gap hub.
 An enchanting green tunnel of rhododendron greets you through first stretch giving way to a rolling trail over fern embanked slopes and the streams run with stocked brown and wild rainbow trout.

 The payoff at mid-way point are the tiered waterfalls which offer a lot of opportunity for bouldering, cooling off, or some fun water play.

-Hiking Big Pinnacle and Little Pinnacle Trail - Magnificent Summit Overlooks
+Big Pinnacle and Little Pinnacle Trail - Magnificent Grayson Highlands Summit Overlooks

 Two options present themselves as jumping off points to make the twin summits of Big and Little Pinnacle, but one is the clear winner in our never to be humble opinions.
 One trailhead has you leaving from the Grayson Highlands State Park visitor center at the top of Massie Gap and, on the surface, looks to be the best option.
 But trust us when we say that starting at the top and working the first leg down will give you a false sense of ease when you make the turn for home.